Skip to Content

 • Go to the library.
 Is it welcoming?
 Do they have the materials you will need?

 • If you will commute, how are the services for commuters?
-Do offices have hours that are convenient for YOU?
+Do offices have hours that are convenient for you?

-• Continue selecting courses that transfer appropriately within your program of study.
+Continue selecting courses that transfer appropriately within your program of study.

-• Apply for admission.
 Submit your applications for admission along with all of your official transcripts, and AP and CLEP test scores (if you have any).

 • Depending upon the college and major of study, high school transcripts and test scores such as ACT or SAT may also be required.
 Check with the Admissions Office before applying.